tandesen/my_first_github/Sublime/Readme.md

 ## Modify Excel Files
 ------
 ### Introduction
 One can modify excel files by programming.
 However, it is convenient to do that with a text editor like sublime sometimes.
 As far as I know, one way is to copy & paste content in excel into sublime as plain text, the other way is to convert excel file into XML file and modify it with sublime.
-We will introduce them in the next two sections.
+We will introduce these two methods in the next two sections.
 ### Copy & Paste
 Copy and paste content in excel files to sublime and cope with plain text.
 Please refer to `Excel_copy_&_paste.xlsx`.
 We want to create tab `result` from tab `origin` with tab `reference`.
 Some tips you should know when dealing with plain text from excel files: